 Why do cats fight?

-Bite wounds (especially small puncture wounds) are highly likely to become infected due to bacteria from within the cat’s mouth contaminating the wound.
-Over a few days the bacteria multiply in number and often result in an abscess forming.
+Bite wounds, especially small puncture wounds, are highly likely to become infected due to bacteria from within the cat’s mouth contaminating the wound.
+Over a few days, this bacteria will multiply in number and often result in an abscess forming.

 - keep them calm and warm in a blanket, keeping the nose and mouth exposed

 - be careful handling your cat as they may be very painful

 - bathe any wounds with dilute salt water (one teaspoon of salt in a pint of cooled boiled water), try to bathe the wound twice per day for a couple of days to help reduce the likelihood of infection

 - it can be difficult to spot small puncture wounds, so keep a close eye on your cat and if you see any signs of infection developing such as heat, swelling, pain, lethargy or fever then contact your vet

 You may notice a change in your cat’s behaviour after a fight.
 For example, if a cat has been badly wounded they may hide in silence.
 It’s likely they’ve inherited this behaviour from their wild ancestors as cats in the wild who are suffering from an injury will often try to hide it in an attempt to dupe predators into thinking they’re not vulnerable.
 Just bear in mind this may lead to a dangerous delay in treatment in domestic cats.

 Injured cats also sometimes show more aggression than normal.
 For example, an injured cat will often bite or scratch defensively when approached.
 This can be dangerous for their owners and other pets as cats often carry dangerous bacteria such as bartonella henselae, which can cause a condition called cat scratch fever.

 What will happen to my cat at the vets?